 Medical Misdiagnosis

-1. Misdiagnosis.
-This is when a medical provider diagnoses a patient with a disease other than what he has.
+1. Misdiagnosis: This is when a medical provider diagnoses a patient with a disease other than what they have.
 This results in a patient not only losing resources for undergoing the wrong treatments but also in a delay in the necessary treatment, which actively worsens the condition.

-3. False positive diagnosis.
-This is when a patient who does not have a disease is improperly diagnosed with it.
-This can lead to a patient undergoing costly treatments which may be painful and even harmful, when they didn’t even have the disease to begin with.
+3. False positive diagnosis: The patient is incorrectly diagnosed with a disease they don’t have.
+This can lead to a patient undergoing costly treatments which may be painful and even harmful, when they didn't even have the disease to begin with.

 Learn more about medical misdiagnosis here.